SHogenboom/ALBA/NOTES/devLogs.md

 ### Version

-When setting up this project I encountered a problem where the `webpack` bundle resulted in a syntax error as soon as I loadded the `kaboom` library.
+When setting up this project I encountered a problem where the `webpack` bundle resulted in a syntax error as soon as I loaded the `kaboom` library.
 This error occurred specifically when running/serving the code in `DuckDuckGo`, it did _not_ occur when running the code in `Chrome` or `Safari`.
 I created a [GitHub issue](https://github.com/replit/kaboom/issues/812) to detail the occurrence:

 - The error occurs in DuckDuckGo browser, not in Chrome and Safari
 - The error occurs when using npm / webpack bundling